-Public hearing set on medical marijuana ordinance
+Public hearing set on law for medical marijuana shops

 Detroit — An October public hearing is set to gain public feedback on a propose ordinance aimed at regulating where and how medical marijuana centers can operate in Detroit.